 I am back a year later!
-I will try my best to keep this blog alive this time...on my second post, I wanted to share some of my most recent still lifes (done within the past half year).
-This one is 16x12 inches, oil, done on board - I really enjoyed the slippery board support that I found.
+I was born at the wrong time in history so blogging is kind of hard for me...I will try my best to keep this blog alive this time...For my second post, I wanted to share some of my most recent still lifes (done within the past half year).
+This one is 16x12 inches, oil on board - I really enjoyed the slippery support I found.
 I painted from life which is common with what I do.
 I work with photos sometimes, but not when I paint still lifes.
-This colorful still-life was a more experimental piece done in my studio (my work used to be a little tighter and I am trying to loosen up - get out of my comfort zone).
-The white strip (broken by the leaves) on the left is the lit up wall, the rest is more or less in shadow (the floor in the studio...the studio space), but the flowers pop out with their beautiful colors, their shapes.
+This colorful still-life was a more experimental piece done in my studio (my work used to be a little tighter and I am trying to loosen up a bit).
+The white strip (broken by the leaves) on the left is the lit up wall, the rest is more or less in shadow, but the flowers pop out with their beautiful colors.
 The red thing in the middle is a bouquet wrapper.

-Another still life I made...this one is 17x17" - I wanted to see how much white I could get away with...hehe...the wall is white, look at your wall, can you imagine a white painting?
-I always suffered working on paintings with many different shades of white, or very light/whitish/creamy colours together - very similar value/tone, but different colour...so I played around with texture, and introduced some orange. :P I also painted a little painting from the same still -life, with paint leftovers.
-The little one is 6x10" - I called this little mini tini thing "Little Sister".
+This still-life is 17x17" - I wanted to see how much white I could get away with...hehe...It's always been a challenge for me to work on paintings with many different shades of white, or very light/whitish/creamy colours together, with very similar value.
+So, again I mostly played around with texture.
+I also painted a little painting from the leftovers like I often do.

-This one is a detail of a still life I set up.
-I had some paint leftovers and an unsuccessful painting that I needed to cover up (don't wanna waste any supports), so I painted this in about 2 hours, on top of the "unsuccessful" painting.
-In two energetic, passionate, non-stop hours - I ended up in this!
-16x20".
+This one is a detail of a bigger still life I set up.
+I had some paint leftovers and an unsuccessful painting that I needed to cover up (don't wanna waste any supports), so I painted this in about 2 hours for general practice.
+It took me about two very energetic hours to complete this 16x20". :)